Plan

 Develop a Business Plan

 A business plan serves as a road map for decision-making and helps you remain focused on the core mission of the company.
 It’s a living, breathing document - something that should be reviewed often and modified as the business grows.
-Banks and landlords frequently request this document as a means of accessing the viability of a venture.
+Banks and landlords frequently request this document as a means of assessing the viability of a venture.
 Even if it is not required by an outside entity, every business needs a plan.

 Business Plan Resources